Franklin Square

 Transformations Over Time

 Franklin Square has worn many hats throughout its existence.
-During the mid to late 19th century, it housed the city's water tower, earning quirky nicknames like "Water Tower Square," "Water Tank Square," and "Reservoir Square."
+During the mid to late 19th century, it housed the city's water infrastructure - first a 40-foot-tall water tower that drew from the Savannah River, and later an 87-foot-high reservoir with a capacity of around 180,000 gallons.
+It's those later structures that earned the square quirky nicknames like "Water Tower Square," "Water Tank Square," and "Reservoir Square."

-1935 brought some tough love when part of the square was sacrificed to make way for U.S. Highway 17.
-But like any good comeback story, Franklin Square experienced a revival in the mid-1980s, coinciding with Georgia's 250th founding anniversary celebrations.
-Today, it stands restored, showcasing Savannah's preservation of its historical spaces.
+The square also has a darker footnote in Savannah's story: the Great Savannah Fire of 1820, one of the most destructive blazes in the city's history, started right here - in a livery stable on the square.
+More recently, 1935 brought some tough love when part of the square was sacrificed to make way for U.S. Highway 17.
+But like any good comeback story, Franklin Square experienced a revival in the mid-1980s, coinciding with Georgia's 250th founding anniversary celebrations, and today stands restored.

 Monument with a Message